FilipinoGambino/FilipinoGambino.github.io/_posts/2022-06-05-combined-arms-part-1.md

     return func
 ```
-Setting the minimum learning rate to 1e-8, the maximum to 1e-4, and the interval to 0.2 we get this:
+Setting the minimum learning rate to 1e-8, the maximum to 1e-4, and the interval to 0.2 we get the below learning rate schedule.

 <div class="center">
   <img src="https://filipinogambino.github.io/ngorichs/assets/images/lr_schedule_plot.jpg">